-- Proof of ID, including a driver's license, passport or utility and phone bills (a complete list of documents is available at www.paidleave.wa.gov/get-ready-to-apply). - Apply for leave after your qualifying event has taken place. - The documentation or form you'll need depends on the type of leave you're applying for. - For medical leave: Certification of a Serious Health Condition form, FMLA paperwork or other documentation that meets the requirements.
+- Proof of ID, including a driver's license, passport or utility and phone bills (a complete list of documents is available at paidleave.wa.gov/get-ready-to-apply. - The documentation or form you'll need depends on the type of leave you're applying for. - For medical leave: Certification of a Serious Health Condition form, FMLA paperwork or other documentation that meets the requirements.
 Medical certification documents need to be signed by a doctor or qualifying healthcare provider.
-(It can sometimes take two weeks or more for your doctor's office to process this paperwork, so be sure to submit it to them as soon as possible.) - o For military family leave: Documentation that shows eligibility for military family leave, like active duty orders. - For medical leave related to pregnancy or childbirth, use our Certification of Serious Health Condition form, or the US Department of Labor's FMLA Certification of Health Care Provider for Employee's Serious Health Condition form. - For family leave to bond with a child who was born into your family, both parents can use our Certification of Birth form.
-If you give birth to a child and apply for medical leave before bonding leave, you
+(It can sometimes take two weeks or more for your doctor's office to process this paperwork, so be sure to submit it to them as soon as possible.) - For military family leave: Documentation that shows eligibility for military family leave, like active duty orders. - For medical leave related to pregnancy or childbirth, use our Certification of Serious Health Condition form, or the US Department of Labor's FMLA Certification of Health Care Provider for Employee's Serious Health Condition form. - For family leave to bond with a child who was born into your family, both parents can use our Certification of Birth form.
+If you give birth to a child and apply for medical leave before bonding leave, you place.